 The ‘London Borough of Waltham Forest Designation for an Area for Selective Licensing 2014’, didn’t come into force until 1st April 2015, under s80 of the Housing Act 2004 (designation of selective licensing areas), and it required most privately rented homes in the borough to have a property licence.

-When I contacted Waltham Forest Landlord Licensing to see how many landlords had applied for a licence I was surprised to find out that a number of them had already applied but we had received no notification (as interested parties).
-I was advised that the reason for us being left out of the loop was that the council rely on the applicant filling in the application properly and correctly.
-Apparently people miss off these details or supply something completely different.
+When I contacted the licensing team to see how many landlords had applied for a licence I was surprised to find out that a number of them had already done so but we had received no notification (as interested parties).
+Apparently it was because they rely on the applicant completing the form properly and correctly,

 So, as a result of being left out of the loop I decided to ask some specific questions.